This page was updated on 10th March 2025, 3.00pm.

 Prepare psychologically

 Severe weather events can be stressful.
 High levels of stress can make it difficult to think clearly and this can impact reactions and decisions we make.
-Find some information at the link below that will help you.
+Some resources that might help are below.

 Download the Australian Red Cross Rediplan a preparedness tool that helps people prepare their minds for disasters